kormax/aliro/README.md

 # Notes

 - I take no ownership of any information presented here.
 Presented code snippets, if available, were taken directly from public sources referenced below;
-- The following software was analysed on the presence of Aliro-related code.
+- The following software was analysed for the presence of Aliro-related code.
-  * IOS 17.5 restore firmware file for iPhone 15 Pro Max:
+  * iOS 17.5 restore firmware file for iPhone 15 Pro Max:
     `iPhone16,2_17.5_21F5073b_Restore.ipsw`.
-  * IOS 18.0 Beta 1 restore firmware file for iPhone 15 Pro Max:
+  * iOS 18.0 Beta 1 restore firmware file for iPhone 15 Pro Max:
     `iPhone16,2_18.0_22A5282m_Restore`.
   * Google Play Services APK files starting from February 2024:
     `com.google.android.gms_24.15.17`.